 The terms of the transactions with related parties are approved by the Group's management.
-Transactions with related parties are entered in the normal course of the Group's business.
-These balances are expected to be settled in the normal course of business.
+Transactions with related parties are entered and expected to be settled in the normal course of the Group's business.
 Pricing policies and terms of these transactions are at arm's length.